 One advantage to owning this breed is their early laying – many start laying as early as 14 weeks.
 Lohmann Browns are difficult to find in the United States, but may be more readily available in the UK and South Africa.

 A good Rhode Island Red hen will lay between 200 and 300 eggs per year.
 Bred as a dual purpose bird, these hens make great layers and the heritage version makes for great meat, as well.
 Rhode Island Reds are active and curious foragers.
 They do well free ranging.

 Although the hens are docile and laid back with people and chickens, the roosters can be aggressive.
 Most Rhode Island Reds have big personalities and can be the characters of the back yard flock.
 They are fun to watch and easy to enjoy.
 RIR’s are hardy birds and have few health problems.
 They can thrive in most climates on most types of chicken feed.

 The Rhode Island Red is the state bird of Rhode Island.

 Golden Comets are also called Gold Sexlink.
 These birds are a hybrid chicken, from a male production red and a female Rhode Island Red.
-While you can tell the sex of these chicks by their color, breeding golden comets to each other will not produce more golden comets but a range of colored hybrids.
+While you can tell the gender of these chicks by their color, breeding golden comets to each other will not produce more golden comets but a range of colored hybrids.
 They lay a whopping 250 to 320 large brown eggs per year.
 This hybrid bird is gentle, friendly, and cold hardy.

 Golden Comets were bred in the United States specifically for egg production and hens do not tend to go broody.
 Chicks grow quickly and may being laying at 16 weeks of age.
 Golden Comets also make excellent meat birds.